milkorodriguez/astro-paper/src/pages/about.md

 ## Goals

-I’m building the skills to contribute to AI for science, particularly in biology and health.
+I’m building the skills to contribute to AI-driven scientific discovery, particularly in biology and health.
 I believe machine learning isn’t just a tool for business — it’s a way to better understand life itself.

 ## Contact

-Feel free to connect with me via the social links above.
+Feel free to connect with me via the social links in the header.